Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-3. In the left panel, click the virtual machine to view quota consumption.
+3. In the left panel, click the virtual machine to view the live quota consumption.

 Edit Quotas Consumption in a Virtual Machine